nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/Download and Run/README.md

 - The brochure generation may suffer from hallucinated content due to the token limit of Llama 3.2 model.
 This happens when the context window overflows with the scraped content.
 - Abnormal results will be generated if you are not linking the main page of the website.
 - Some websites are blocked from scrapping and you will get "❌ Unable to fetch content.
 Please check the URL and try again. ❌" message.
 - Sometimes, the program might show "❌ No relevant links found.
-Try again. ❌" due to the LLM processing taking longer time in your local machine.
-You can try retrying after few seconds the same link to check.
+Try again. ❌" due to the LLM processing taking longer time in your local machine or failing to fetch links.

 ## License:
 This project is open-source and available under the MIT License.